chfrank-cgn/chfrank-cgn.github.io/gcp-nfs-helm2.md

   depends_on = [kubernetes_cluster_role_binding.tiller_clusterrolebinding]
 }
 ```

-Note: There's no need for a separate "helm init" step - the Helm provider will take care of the initialization if it hasn't been done already.
+There's no need for a separate "helm init" step - the Helm provider will take care of initialization if it hasn't been done already.

 Happy NFSing!

 *(Last update: 2/15/20, cf)*